a11rew/noter/README.md

 ### Testing

-Components and screens in the application are unit tested with a variety of different test cases with the goal of ensuring high test coverage.
+Components, screens and custom hooks in the application are unit tested with a variety of different test cases with the goal of ensuring high test coverage.
 Native modules as well as some external JavaScript dependencies are mocked, with said mocks in the `src/mocks` directory.

-Test Suites for each component and screen are located in their respective component directories with a `.test.(js|ts(x?))` extension.
+Test suites for each component, hook and screen are located in their respective directories with a `.test.(js|ts(x?))` extension.

 Tests are [continuously run on pushes](https://github.com/a11rew/noter/actions/workflows/tests.yml) to the Noter repository with a CI Action to check for regressions.